gumob/PunycodeSwift/README.md

 Punycode is a representation of Unicode with the limited ASCII character subset used for Internet host names.
 Using Punycode, host names containing Unicode characters are transcoded to a subset of ASCII consisting of letters, digits, and hyphen, which is called the Letter-Digit-Hyphen (LDH) subset.
 For example, München (German name for Munich) is encoded as Mnchen-3ya. [(Wikipedia)](https://en.wikipedia.org/wiki/Punycode)

+## Changes in 3.0.0

+- ❗The framework name has been changed from `Punycode` to `PunycodeSwift`.
+This change is based on the information provided in [this issue](https://github.com/swiftlang/swift/issues/56573), which discusses potential naming conflicts in Swift modules.
+- Added support for watchOS and visionOS

 ## Requirements

 - macOS 10.13 or later